 Why Choose Vortica?

 Both Martin and Chris have been in the game a long time.
 Chris since late 1988, and Martin from 1994.
 We are the South Island’s most prolific and capable course designers and design team, having been involved in many of the disc golf courses in the South Island, and we have created numerous highly-regarded NZDG Tour course designs over many years.
+Here are our installed courses.

-We’ve come to understand what the winning formula is for disc golf to flourish in a region due to each of us living in a centre where we have seen disc golf grow massively as a result of correct location and design of courses, on appropriate public land.
+We’ve come to understand what the winning formula is for disc golf to flourish in a region due to each of us living in a centre where we have seen disc golf grow massively as a result of the correct location and design of courses, on appropriate public land.

 We know how to design a course to ensure the safety of the public – which is our number one design priority, followed directly by player safety.